majkinetor/mm-docs-template/source/docs/index.md

 To edit documentation:

 - Clone [new project template](https://github.com/majkinetor/mm-docs-template)
 - Start development server - run in PowerShell `Invoke-Build Run`.
-The command is syntax sugar for running docker containers
+The command is syntax sugar for running docker containers.
 - Add new documents somewhere in the `source\docs` hierarchy.
 To be visible in navigation, add to the path to the file in `source\mkdocs.yml` section `nav`, otherwise, the page is available via direct link.

 To build static site run `Invoke-Build Build`.